TheCreatorAMA/.dotfiles/nvim/.config/nvim/NVIM_NOTES.md

 ## Notes
 ---
+### bufferline
+**Description:**
+*Bufferline is a plugin that allows you to see what buffers, windows and tabs you have currently loaded in memory*

+**Useful Notes to Remember**
+- Buffers are like "tabs" that most people are use to using.
+You can switch between buffers using "Shift & h or l"
+- Windows are made when using "vsplit" and can be switched between using "Ctrl & h or l"
+- Tabs look like another whole termihttps://github.com/akinsho/bufferline.nvimnal, you can create a new tab using ":tabnew" and switch between them using "g & t"

+### gitsigns
+**Description:**
+*Git decorations and more for neovim*

 ### LSP
 **Description:**
 *LSP (Language Server Protocol), is what allows features such as auto-complete, go to definition, or documentation on hover to work.
 Each programming language has its own LSP to allow these features to work for that language.*